AndreasCharalamp/AndreasCharalamp.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Andreas Charalampopoulos.
 I'm a first-year PhD student in Operations Research at Columbia University, advised by Prof. [Christian Kroer](https://www.columbia.edu/~ck2945/).
 My research focuses on problems at the intersection of game theory, optimization, and artificial intelligence.
-I completed my undergraduate degree in electrical and computer engineering at the National Technical University of Athens, where I was lucky to be advised by [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).
+I completed my undergraduate degree in electrical and computer engineering at the National Technical University of Athens, where I was advised by [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).

 # News
 - **May 2026:** Our paper, “[Repeated Descent: A Framework for Online Budget-Feasible Auctions](https://arxiv.org/pdf/2606.01142),” is available on arXiv.